skade/yakshav.es/_sources/rust-2019-rethinking-the-team-structure.md

 This has been an ongoing problem since Rust 1.0, when the teams were announced out of the blue.
 That's a ton of work we've been pushing off since then.

-The goal of this should not be to save each other work and give visibilty, not introduce more friction.
+All in all, we need to work on reducing friction and increasing visibility.